-New iPad 2017: All you need to know about Apple’s new 9.7-inch iPad
+New iPad 2017: The ultimate guide to the new 9.7-inch iPad

 New iPad 2017 design: This isn't an iPad Pro

-The important distinction to make about the new iPad (2017) is that it isn't part of the iPad Pro series.
+The important distinction to make about the new iPad (2017) is that it isn't part of Apple's iPad Pro series.
 That said, it looks largely similar to the 9.7-inch iPad Pro, at least at a glance.

 Probably the main difference is that the new iPad is a fair whack thicker than the iPad Pro, with a depth of 7.5mm versus the iPad Pro's 6.1mm chassis.
-It's also heavier at 469 grams (or 478 grams for the LTE model), compared to the iPad Pro's feathery 437 gram body.
+It's also heavier at 469 grams (or 478 grams for the LTE model), compared to the iPad Pro's feathery 437-gram body.

 Related: iPhone 7S

-New iPad 2017 battery life: Apple promises 10 hours of usage
+New iPad 2017 Battery Life: Apple promises 10 hours of usage

 Apple has pledged that you'll get a hefty 10 hours of usage per charge from the new iPad, based on general usage tasks like surfing the web on Wi-Fi, watching video, or listening to music.
 This will allegedly drop to nine hours if you're surfing the web using a mobile data network on the cellular model, which makes sense.

-In any case, both models feature a built-in 32.4-watt-hour lithium-polymer battery that charges via a Lightning cable.
+In any case, both models feature the same built-in 32.4-watt-hour lithium-polymer battery that charges via a Lightning cable.

-New iPad 2017 release date and price: It's nearly here
+New iPad 2017 Release Date and Price: It's nearly here

-The new iPad (2017) comes in three colours options – Silver, Gold, and Space Gray – and becomes available for pre-order from Friday, March 24.
+The new iPad (2017) comes in three colours options – Silver, Gold, and Space Gray – with pre-orders set to go live from Friday, March 24.
 You'll be able to place orders through Apple.com, or purchase one in-store from "next week" in the UK and the USA.

 Here's how the new 9.7-inch iPad pricing breaks down: